 Furthermore, booking directly with the airline also provides additional protections as they have customer-friendly refund policies when they cancel a flight or make a schedule change, particularly during these unprecedented times.

-Just be aware that any changes or cancellations involving an OTA may result in a voucher that expires instead of a refund.
+Please be aware that any changes or cancellations involving an OTA may result in an expiring voucher instead of a refund.

 Pro-Tip 2: Mix and Match